 Almost forty years later, Allende wrote of her conversation with Pey in the novel’s acknowledgements:

 In those days I wasn’t a writer and didn’t imagine I would become one, but the story of that boat stayed in my memory.
 This is a novel, but the events and historical individuals are real.
 The characters are fictional, inspired by people I’ve known.
 I have had to imagine very little, because as I was doing the exhaustive research I carry out for each novel, I found I had more than enough material.
 This book wrote itself, as if it had been dictated to me.

 History repeating itself

 A Long Petal of the Sea was my first book of the new year and decade, and the first novel I’d read by Allende.
-I enjoyed her narrative style and dialogue, her depth of detail on the events in the story, and her portraits of Roser and Victor, and the supporting characters woven through their long lives.
+I enjoyed her narrative style and dialogue, her depth of detail on the events in the story, and her portraits of Roser and Victor, and of the supporting characters woven through their long lives.

 However, aspects of the novel left me dispirited.
 The ideological and physical gulf between right and left and rich and poor, the demonising of refugees, and the absolute power of authoritarian strongmen.
 Sadly, as with 1930s Europe and 1970s Latin America, the novel serves as a warning of history repeating itself today.